gasleakdetector_web_logo

 Parameter Access Description

 MODE read / write Mode.
 Default: 0 - Off, 1 - On.
-If the magnificator is not activated, frame processing is not performed, it will be only forwarded.
+If the filter is not activated, frame processing is not performed and the frame is only forwarded.

 LEVEL read / write Amplification factor adjusts the intensity of motion enhancement in videos, with higher values emphasizing motion changes and lower values maintaining the original motion characteristics.
 Supported values are from 0 to 100%.